 In a consensus statement from 2008 on lipoprotein management in patients with cardiometabolic risk, the American College of Cardiology and the American Diabetes Association recommended more prominent roles of apoB and LDL-P as target of therapy

 Some patients with low LDL-C may have elevated LDL-P and the other way around.
 This may explain why so many patients who suffer a heart attack do not have elevated levels of LDL-C.

 LDL-P is measured by a so-called NMR lipid profile test.
 A value of less than 1.000 is considered ideal.
 Above 2.000 is considered very high.

-How to lower LDL-P
+How to Lower LDL-P

 Interventions that will lower LDL-C more than LDL-P include statins, estrogen replacement therapy, some antiretrovirals, and a low-fat, high-carbohydrate diet.
-Interventions that lower LDL-P more than LDL-C include fibrates, niacin, pioglitazone, omega-3 fatty acids, exercise and Mediterranean, low carbohydrate diet.
+Interventions that lower LDL-P more than LDL-C include fibrates, niacin, pioglitazone, omega-3 fatty acids, exercise, Mediterranean and low-carbohydrate diets.
 Although statins lower LDL-P, they may leave a significant number of patients above the LDL-P target.

 Patients with high levels of triglycerides and low HDL-C are likely to have high LDL-P despite normal or low LDL-C. Such a lipid profile is typical for individuals with metabolic syndrome.
 Studies indicate that these patients may benefit most from low-carbohydrate diets and that carbohydrate restriction reduces LDL-P.